aatul/Java-Interview-Questions-Answers/README.md

 ---

 ### 7. What is meant by Ordered and Sorted in collections?

+**Ordered:**

+It means the values that are stored in a collection is based on the values that are added to the collection.
+So we can iterate the values from the collection in a specific order.

+**Sorted:**

+Sorting mechanism can be applied internally or externally so that the group of objects sorted in a particular collection is based on properties of the objects.

 ---

 ### 8. Explain about Set and their types in a collection?

 **Set**

 Set cares about uniqueness.
 It doesn’t allow duplicates.
 Here the “equals ( )” method is used to determine whether two objects are identical or not.

 **Hash Set:**